-Early Menopause practice tools for health practitioners
+Early Menopause & POI practice tools for health practitioners

 Menopause is the permanent cessation of menstrual periods following the loss of ovarian activity and is characterized by symptoms such as hot flushes and an increased risk of osteoporosis.